csirmaz/superloop/README.md

 - An implementation of a register-based memory unit
 - An implementation of an attention system that allows the network to move freely along the input data

-By "superloop" we mean an extra loop that connects the output of the RNN to its input in the next time step via an external system ("X").
+A "superloop" is an extra loop that connects the output of the RNN to its input in the next timestep via one or more external systems ("X").

 ![superloop overview](https://raw.githubusercontent.com/csirmaz/superloop/master/img/superloop1.png)

 The external system can implement a special type of memory (derivable stack memory, addressable memory, etc.), an attention system, or other enhancement.

-## The superloop (model.py)
+## The superloop framework

 The framework implements the RNN and the superloop by unrolling both.
 The diagram below illustrates one RNN unit (LSTM, GRU, etc.) and how it is